RaphaelHebert/vtam/doc/content/tutorial.rst

 The **filter** command is typically first run with default parameters.
 From the output, users should identify clearly unwanted (‘:ref:`delete <delete_glossary>`’) and clearly necessary (‘:ref:`keep <keep_glossary>`’) occurrences (see :ref:`Reference section <optimize_reference>` for details).
+The command **makeknownoccurrences** is designed to automate this process.
 These false positive and false negative occurrences will be used as input to the **optimize** command.
 The **optimize** command will then suggest an optimal parameter combination tailored to your dataset.
 Then **filter** command should be run again with the optimized parameters.